 Natural Gas Infrastructure Highlights

-- A large network of pipelines moves natural gas from producing regions in Western Canada to Eastern Canada and the United States, where Canada represents the largest foreign supplier.
+- A large network of pipelines moves natural gas from producing regions in Western Canada to Eastern Canada and the US, where Canada represents the largest foreign supplier.

 Global Crude Oil and Liquids Supply